This page contains information about applying for a licence to operate a mobile shop, hawking or a stall in Whangarei District.

 How do I apply for a licence?

-To apply for a licence under the bylaw, complete the application form in the Forms section above.
+To apply for a licence under the bylaw, complete the application form below.

 If you are applying for a stall licence, you will need to supply a map showing where you wish to set up, and photos of your vehicle in that location.